raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-02-20-update-on-the-good-life.md

     -  attain **peace with your mind** - self awareness
         + their mind is **humble servant** and not a terrible master
-        + the less judgemental you are,
+        + the less judgemental you are
             - how your mind works, and how to attain peace
         +  **Mere observing, rather than making conclusions of the situation**